Monday-Friday8:00 a.m. -5:30 p.m.

 Sheriff's deputies patrol unincorporated Jefferson County around the clock, responding to emergencies and requests for assistance and enforcing criminal and traffic laws.
 Deputies work out of three community-based stations in the south, north and mountain areas of the county.

 The county jail and the sheriff's office headquarters are located at the county government complex in Golden.
-A precinct in Evergreen existed before 2005, serving residents in the county's rural mountain areas.
-In May 2005, the department opened its first fully operational substation in the southern part of Jefferson County.
-Both the south and mountain substations now offer the convenience of walk-in services available at headquarters in Golden.
+Also, both the south and mountain substations offer the convenience of walk-in services.
 See our contact us page for a full listing.

 The Animal Control Section became part of the sheriff's office in 1998 through county reorganization efforts.
 Animal control officers are experienced, certified, highly trained professionals commissioned as agents for the Colorado Department of Agriculture, Bureau of Animal Protection.